 - The architecture used to host and support applications

 - Risk analysis to identify any potential vulnerabilities and mitigation plans

 - Cybersecurity policies in place to test devices and applications for any vulnerabilities

 - Procedures used to maintain the applications

 It is probably fair to summarise the approach in IEC 62304 as one of segregation and containment to avoid the re-work of COTS OS provided by a supplier like L4B.

 SOUP-compliant Linux applications for medical devices have several benefits for OEMs.
 Using software from third-party providers also has its advantages if you have the resources in place to audit and document the SDLC.
 A solution provider like L4B can help to facilitate the development of medical device-compliant solutions that can be fully integrated with OEM development projects for medical devices both critical and non-critical.

 Partnering with L4B for Healthcare Device OEMs

 Because Linux is customizable, flexible, and capable of supporting critical and non-critical medical devices, it’s the obvious choice for OEMs.
-L4B helps OEMs oversee and handle the development, security, and maintenance of medical device software to ensure compliance with FDA standards and works with any customizations and embedded Linux applications necessary to power a variety of medical devices.
+As ISO13485:2016 certified organization, L4B helps medical OEMs to oversee and handle the development, security, and maintenance of medical device software to ensure compliance with FDA standards and works with any customizations and embedded Linux applications necessary to power a variety of medical devices.

 At L4B we build secure Linux operating systems that comply with OEM requirements and industry standards.
 We create a future-proof solution built upon the Linux operating system with customizable features that support an improved user experience.